-- Using current criteria and other diagnostic and functional assessment tools
+- Conduct a patient centered interview to screen for and diagnose depression using current DSM criteria and other diagnostic and functional assessment tools

-- Mental status exam, including assessment of suicide/homicidal risk, and take appropriate action where necessary.
+- Perform a Mental Status Exam including assessment of suicidal/homicidal risk and take appropriate action where necessary

-C2.2.
-Identify high risk factors for depression and suicide.
+- Identify risk factors for depression and suicide.

 - Resources available in community

-Steed RC, Haslam RS, Keegan DA.
+Steed RC, MacQueen GM, Keegan DA.
 Depression.
 Canadian Family Medicine Clinical Card.
-2009.
+2019.
 Available at: https://sites.google.com/site/sharcfm/

 A Primary Care Focus on the Treatment of Patients with Major Depressive Disorder